8 teens wounded by gunfire at Philadelphia bus stop in city's 4th transit shooting in as many days

 While serious crime overall is down along the transportation system, Lawson said, a pattern that has emerged over the past year and a half is people carrying weapons, usually illegally, getting into an argument and then opening fire.
 He vowed that officials would enforce crime aggressively and unapologetically and use “every legal means at our disposal to target illegal gun possession.”

 “We’re going to target individuals concealing their identity.
 We’re going to target fare evasion.
 We’re going to target open drug use," Lawson said.
-"We’re going to target every criminal code on the books, and when the law provides for our officers the ability to protect themselves through frisks, through learning if individuals are armed, we’re going to do that, in every case.”
+"We’re going to target every criminal code on the books.”

-Lawson added officials were increasing monitoring of security cameras and looking into ways to let employees report potential problems discreetly and safely.
+Officials are increasing monitoring of security cameras and looking into ways to let employees report potential problems discreetly and safely, Lawson added.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.